 For sales reps, a presentation is one of the most-common means of communication in the business world.
 However, it’s important to understand that not everything relies on appearance.

 To create a good sales presentation, you need to know some basic patterns.
-The techniques that work are usually based on scientific fact.
-For example, how we process information, how well we pay attention, the way in which we communicate with each other etc.
+The techniques that work are usually based on scientific reasoning.
+For example, how we process information, how well we pay attention, the way in which we communicate with one another etc.

 Let’s look at some examples…